Maribel Caves Hotel

 The Full Story

-Tour guide Andy Krahn describes what he's witnessed: "If you stop outside on the road and you watch to the windows, you'll see a shadow bounce from window to window."
-Visitors report cold hands applying pressure on their backs on the third floor, feelings of being threatened in the basement, blood appearing on walls, yelling from below ground, and a bell that rings from within the empty structure.
-One of the most persistent claims is the flashlight phenomenon: if you shine a flashlight at a second-floor window, something shines a light back at you.
-Ghost sightings have also been reported in the nearby Maribel Caves, the same limestone formations that once drew health-seeking tourists.
+Tour guide Andy Krahn describes what he's seen: "If you stop outside on the road and you watch to the windows, you'll see a shadow bounce from window to window."
+Visitors report cold hands pressing on their backs on the third floor, blood appearing on walls, yelling from underground, and a bell ringing from inside the empty structure.
+Ghost sightings extend into the nearby Maribel Caves, the same limestone formations that once drew tourists to the mineral springs.